Steve Donoghue: Career

 Donoghue accepted the post of stable jockey to Henry Seymour "Atty" Persse at Stockbridge, Hampshire and had his first major successes in 1913 on the outstanding two-year-old The Tetrarch.
 In the following year he rode 129 winners to claim the first of ten consecutive jockeys' championships.

 His greatest triumphs came in The Derby which he won six times.
 The three consecutive wins in the early 1920s – on Humorist (1921), Captain Cuttle (1922) and Papyrus (1923) – were the high points.
 He was also associated with the horse Brown Jack – who he rode to six consecutive wins in the Queen Alexandra Stakes at Royal Ascot.

 In 1915 and 1917, he rode the horses Pommern and Gay Crusader to the English Triple Crown.
 In its more than two-hundred-year history, of the jockeys aboard the fifteen winners, Steve Donoghue is the only one to have ever won the Triple Crown twice.

 Always popular with the public and his fellow professionals, Donoghue was never called up by the stewards.
 He was less popular with owners and trainers because of his tendency to switch allegiance when he had the opportunity of a winning ride.

 Retirement

-He retired from riding at the age of 52 in 1937, a year in which he won two classics on the filly Exhibitionnist.
+He retired from riding at the age of 53 at the end of the 1937 Flat season, a year in which he won two classics on the filly Exhibitionnist.
 Also in 1937, he appeared as himself in Wings of the Morning, Britain's first Technicolour film.
 Despite earning a great deal during his career his "impulsive generosity" and lack of business acumen led to financial difficulties.
 He took up training at Blewbury but had little success.
 Donoghue died in London on 23 March 1945 from a heart attack.

 In 1999, the Racing Post ranked Donoghue as fourth in their list of the Top 50 jockeys of the 20th century.